zepen/NLAI/README.md

 ## NLAI
-Just for learning about ml and dl
+Just for keep learning about machine learning and deep learning